-In this paper, a novel retrieval model for handling visual and multimedia digital libraries is presented in an efficient and effective manner. the retrieval model proposed model adopts three methods for retrieval: two autonomous and one combinational. the ontology-based method makes use of the formal, logic-based representation of semantic mark-up metadata accompanying each collection, while an illustrative user interface is used for graphical query formulation.
+In this paper, a novel retrieval model for handling visual and multimedia digital libraries is presented in an efficient and effective manner.
+The retrieval model proposed model adopts three methods for retrieval: two autonomous (ontology and content-based) and one combinational (hybrid).
+The ontology-based method makes use of the formal, logic-based representation of semantic mark-up metadata accompanying each collection, while an illustrative user interface is used for graphical query formulation.
 This method is appropriate when the user is interested in semantically similar results.
 The content-based method makes use of the low-level visual characteristics of the multimedia material, in order to retrieve items with similar appearance.
 Although the search engine dealed with 2D images of cultural heritage content, there is the potential of extension based on the proposed model to include video content.
 A notable feature of this work is its modular and extensible ontology infrastructure, which provides mappings to CIDOC-CRM in order to gain interoperability with other ontologies from the cultural domain.
-The hybrid method, which is the main contribution of this work, makes a combined use of the previous two methods.
-Thus is capable of offering, as a recommendation, a more complete result set to the user, which comprises both visually and semantically similar items, while the input query remains either solely ontology-based or content-based.
-In a future work it could be very interesting to introduce personalization features in order to be able to evaluate in a more proper way the recommendations provided by the system.
+The hybrid method, which is the main contribution of this work, makes a combined use of the aforementioned two methods.
+Thus, it is capable of offering, as a recommendation, a more complete result set to the user, which comprises both visually and semantically similar items, while the input query remains either solely ontology-based or content-based.
+In a future work it could be very interesting to introduce personalisation features in order to be able to evaluate in a more proper way the recommendations provided by the system and also enable rule-based reasoning and inference support to further exploit the ontology structured data.
 The search engine is being used for searching through cultural heritage material.